Laci1953/Z80AS/README.md

 Z80AS’s size is only 24KB, that means 14KB more memory is available to store the symbols, compared to ZAS.

 For example, ZAS fails to assemble the CP/M BDOS source.
-In contrast, Z80AS succeeds to assemble even a larger file, the CP/M BDOS and BIOS, concatenated.
+In contrast, Z80AS succeeds to assemble even a larger file, the CP/M BDOS and BIOS, concatenated (see the file: tests/bdosbios.as).

 Often, using HiTech’s C compiler to compile large C files is not possible because ZAS fails to assemble the intermediate file produced by the compiler (“out of memory” error message).